Blog • August 22, 2025

 3. Application Techniques

-Application varies significantly.
-Exterior painting often requires power washing, scraping old paint, priming weathered surfaces, and sometimes repairing siding or trim before applying new coats.
-Tools like sprayers and heavy-duty rollers are common.
-Interior painting is generally more precise, focusing on neat brushwork, even coverage, and clean edges, especially around trim, baseboards, and ceilings.
+Exterior work usually involves power washing, scraping old paint, priming weathered surfaces, and repairing siding or trim.
+Sprayers and heavy-duty rollers are the norm.
+Interior painting is more precise — neat brushwork, even coverage, clean edges around trim, baseboards and ceilings.

 4. Finish Options and Aesthetics